These protein-packed Cottage Cheese Omelettes are a fun and easy twist on the classic egg omelette. They keep you full and energized all morning!

 Step 2: Wilt Spinach

 Add olive oil to the skillet and then handfuls of spinach.
 Cook until spinach wilts down.
 It’ll only take about a minute!
-Once wilted, distribute spinach evenly around the bottom of the pan.
+Once wilted, distribute spinach evenly around the bottom of the pan (fun fact: spinach is a high protein vegetable!)

 Step 3: Add Egg